Jewelv/jewelv.github.io/_pages/about.md

 ---
 My name is Jewel Voyer.

-* undergraduate student at the University of Rhode Island.
+* Undergraduate student at the University of Rhode Island.

-* majoring in Biological Sciences and Interdisciplinary Neuroscience
+* Majoring in Biological Sciences and Molecular Neuroscience
-* minor in Chemistry
+* Honors Program

 * MARC U* Star Trainee